Lammas Hireling

 Summary of Lammas Hireling

-- “Lammas Hireling” As a Representative of Folk Superstitions: The poet opens the poem with a farmer narrating his ordeal.
-He feels happy after having money after the Lammas festival that he participated in.
-He goes and hirs a young lad whom his herd loves and the young man also loves his herd of animals.
+- “Lammas Hireling” As a Representative of Folk Superstitions: The poem starts with a farmer narrating his ordeal.
+He feels happy after having money after the Lammas festival that he took part in.
+He goes and hires a young lad whom his herd loves and the young man also loves his herd of animals.
 The cows and heifers become healthy and plump, while the milk production also increases.
 The farmer likes the young hireling.
-Soon he sees his dead wife in his dreams, warning him about the hireling, and when the farmer sees his hireling, he sees him in such a state as if he is practicing magic.
-Incensed, he shoots him dead and takes him to throw his body but sees that he has become rather a hare.
-When he throws him below the bridge, nothing happens and he just forgets until he confesses it before Father to wash his sin away.
+Later, he experiences visions of his late wife in his dreams, warning him of the hired laborer.
+Furthermore, when the farmer comes across the hireling, he views him in a manner that implies the practice of magic.
+Filled with anger, he fatally shoots him and proceeds to dispose of the body, only to discover that he has transformed into a hare.
+When he throws him below the bridge, nothing happens and he just forgets until he confesses it before a priest to wash his sin away.

-literary devices bring variety, interest, and attraction into simple poetic pieces.
-Ian Duhig has also used some literary devices in this poem whose analysis is as follows.
+literary devices serve to enrich simple poetic pieces, bringing about a sense of diversity, intrigue, and appeal.
+Ian Duhig also used some literary devices in this poem and the analysis is as follows.

-- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /i/ and /a/ in “After the fair, I’d still a light heart” the sound of /o/ and /a/ in “mine only dropped heifers, fat as cream” and the sound of /e/ in “that knew when to shut up.
-Then one night.”
+- Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /i/ in “And cattle doted on him: in his time” the sound of /a/ in “mine only dropped heifers, fat as cream”.

-- Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /s/ and /l/ in “Stock-still in the light from the dark lantern” and the sound of /h/ and /s/ in “It has been an hour since my last confession.”
+- Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /t/ and /r/ in “Stock-still in the light from the dark lantern” and the sound of /n/ and /s/ in “It has been an hour since my last confession.”

 in a sack that grew lighter at every step